Randomcoder6407/A-writeup-of-sorts-greycattheflag/Sanity Check/README.md

 A breakdown

-The Challenge consists of a weird link with the prefix of discord.gg
+The Challenge consists of a weird link with the prefix discord.gg

-Our best guesses led us to belive that it would be either a file stored on the Discord INC servers or it would be a link to a server.
+Our best guesses led us to believe that it would be either a file stored on the Discord INC servers or it would be a link to a server.

 Well since our best teammate ETHAN DALGADO (he got 0 solves) realised that a file stored on discord servers would have the prefix of media.discordapp.net as visible in this link